-Guild manages portfolios categorized by style and objective, and the style (or type of account) are often referred to as: Global Aggressive Growth, Global Growth, Income/Total Return, Wealth Builder Dividend Income, and Hybrid portfolios.
+Guild manages portfolios categorized by style and objective, and the style (or type of account) are often referred to as: Global Growth, Income/Total Return, Wealth Builder Dividend Income, and Hybrid portfolios.

 Guild typically does not render advice on other investments such as real estate and insurance, which may constitute part of a client's total investment portfolio.
-Also, Guild does not generally invest in securities of certain companies that derive a significant portion of their revenues from activities that may be considered socially objectionable.
-See Item 8 for additional information on Guild's method of analysis and the risks involved in Guild's management strategies.
+Also, Guild does not generally invest in securities of certain companies that derive a significant portion of their revenues from activities that may be considered socially objectionable, such as tobacco, alcohol, and gambling.